5 Stunning Order Confirmation Email Examples for You To Steal Today

-Did you know that the order confirmation email is an insanely powerful message that generates the biggest open and click-through rates in the ecommerce industry?
+Did you know that the order confirmation email is compelling and generates the most significant open and click-through rates in the ecommerce industry?

 Even sending these messages immediately after purchases doesn’t stop them from generating more orders!
 They bring in four times more charges than a promotional email newsletter.